How to remove Bandage adhesive from Skin?

 3. Nail Polish Remover

-Try using nail polish remover as another innovative method to get rid of bandage adhesive.
-Because it contains acetone, it is incredibly effective at removing glue and adhesives.
-Use a bud or Q-tip to apply it, then leave it on the affected area for a few minutes.
-Try to remove it after some time.
+Because it contains acetone, nail polish remover is incredibly effective at removing glue and adhesives.
+Use a Q-tip to apply it, then leave it on the affected area for a few minutes and wipe clean.
+Not all nail polish removers contain acetone so check the ingredients before trying this method.

-Put a cool pack or bag of ice cubes on top of the adhesive residue.
-This causes the adhesive to freeze and become brittle.
-Once it becomes brittle, it is easier to take off.
-Place it over the area and allow it to get stiffed, then remove the adhesive.
+Place a cool pack or bag of ice cubes on top of the adhesive residue.
+This causes the adhesive to freeze.
+Once it becomes brittle, the bandage will be much easier to take off.

 5. Warm compress and oil

-First, apply some oil and then cover it with a warm towel.
-Wait a few seconds, then start wiping the stickiness off.
+Apply some oil to the area and cover it with a warm towel.
+Wait a minute or so, then wipe.

 Medical Adhesive Removal Skin Injury